priyanshuverma-dev/sangeet/README.md

 ## Contributing

-We welcome contributions to the Saavn Music Player project!
+We welcome contributions to the Sangeet Music Player project!
 To contribute, please read the [Contributing Guide](CONTRIBUTING.md).

 ## License